Interstate 83: Jones Falls Expressway

-Baltimore-Harrisburg Expressway
+Baltimore–Harrisburg Expressway

-After separating from the Beltway, I-83 is now known as the Baltimore-Harrisburg Expressway.
-Running due north away from the Beltway, the route parallels MD 45 (York Road), the former route of US 111.
+After separating from the beltway, I-83 is known as the Baltimore–Harrisburg Expressway.
+Running due north away from the beltway, the route parallels MD 45 (York Road), the former route of US 111.
 Passing to the west of Timonium and Cockeysville, I-83 leaves the suburban belt around Baltimore and enters rural Baltimore County just north of Hunt Valley at Shawan Road.
 I-83 and MD 45 continue to parallel one another through the northern portion of the county, with MD 45 crossing over I-83 once, at an interchange.
 This segment of I-83 has several sections with higher than usual gradients.

 The only major settlement encountered by I-83 along this stretch is Monkton, reached via MD 137.
 To the west of I-83, MD 137 connects with the northern terminus of MD 25, I-83's former companion to the south.

-The Interstate eventually crosses the Mason–Dixon line into York County, Pennsylvania, 25 mi north of Baltimore, mere feet from a partial interchange with Freeland Road and parallel with MD 45; the latter route becomes the Susquehanna Trail when it reaches Pennsylvania.
+The interstate eventually crosses the Mason–Dixon line into York County, Pennsylvania, 25 mi north of Baltimore, mere feet from a partial interchange with Freeland Road and parallel with MD 45; the latter route becomes the Susquehanna Trail when it reaches Pennsylvania.